Thursday, December 1, 2011

 Though why this figures as the most mentioned of this province's waterfalls beats me.

+The waterfall is easily accessible from the main highway (no. 4) going south via a very poorly signposted trail.
+Blink and miss.
 The access road brings you to a grassy plateau, none of which might give you a clue that you had arrived already.
 Continue onwards the black top runs out and you end up on a T crossing.
 Way too far!

 The waterfall is near the grass plateau, travel back.
 Park the car and visit the hardly discernible waterfall.